Campbell University is committed to empowering students to achieve academic success by providing timely access to essential learning materials.

 The program does not include consumables that cannot be returned such as lab goggles, dissection kits, molecular biology kits, engineering kits or nursing kits.

-All main campus undergraduate students are automatically enrolled in the Camel Direct Book Rental Program.
+All main campus undergraduate students and AOE students are automatically enrolled in the Camel Direct Book Rental Program.

 A flat-rate fee will be assessed to the student account each semester, in accordance with the published Tuition and Fees Schedule.

-Students will come to the Campbell University Bookstore to pick up their box of course materials.
+Students will go to the Campbell University Bookstore to pick up their box of course materials.

 Yes, the program provides students with the option to purchase textbooks used throughout the semester at a reduced rate during the return period.

 Students are required to return items issued through the book program to the University Bookstore during finals week.

 A charge, as determined by the University Bookstore, will be assessed to students who fail to return items issued through the book program within the designated time period.